cognitedata/deploy-functions-oidc/README.md

 ## Tests

-You can find the corresponding folder in `tests`, tagget with `unit` for each function.
+You can find the corresponding folder in `tests`, tagged with `unit` for each function.
 Unit tests are supposed to validate the behaviour of your `handle` function, without the need for actual deployment.
 Good coverage of tests will speed up your deployment and ensure that your logic behaves as expected if someone decides to make any change.

 * Each test folder for function contains `conftest.py` with predefined fixtures and helpers to accelerate your test development.